raspberrychris/3dprintersking/content/posts/how-to-print-3d-models-without-a-computer.md

 ### **Fashion**

+{{< youtube qCOanCRQQJQ >}}

 3D printing is allowing fashion designers to create custom-fit clothing and accessories.
 In addition, this technology is being used to print shoes, hats, and even dresses made from the same 3D printer!
-Now that's a trend we can get behind!
+Check out the above video where designer Sophy Wong takes us through her designing process in detail.

 ## **Is it Possible to Print 3D Models without a Computer?**